 At the halfway mark, Franklin’s bet paid off in spades.
 Over the next 20 years, IONS would witness its cultural impact expand: in popular television documentaries on consciousness and healing that coincided with the establishment of the National Institutes of Health’s Office of Alternative Medicine; with the creation of a worldwide community; and through applied science programs and the beginnings of practical tools for conscious living in the 21st century.

-At the end of its second decade, IONS funded a book that would have a profound effect on the participants of the conscious living movement (including Pathways readers).
+At the end of its second decade, IONS funded a book that would have a profound effect on the participants of the conscious living movement (including Kindred readers).
 Cultural Creatives were identified for the first time in 2000 by social scientists Paul H. Ray and Sherry Ruth Anderson in their research-based book Cultural Creatives: How 50 Million People Are Changing the World.

 Ray and Anderson defined Cultural Creatives as people who “care deeply about ecology and saving the planet, about relationships, peace, social justice, and about self- actualization, spirituality and self-expression.
 Surprisingly, they are both inner-directed and socially concerned; they’re activists, volunteers and contributors to good causes more than other Americans.”